Help - Saved Table Setups

 There are three ways a setup comes back:

-• From the project: the Saved Table Setups section lists them all, where you can rename, reorder, or delete.
+• From the project: the Saved Table Setups section lists them all, and you can launch a room directly from any one of them.

 Pressing 0 at any time returns the camera to the setup's saved framing.